roberd13/dsedocker/README.md

 # Configuration

-DataStax has made it easy to make config changes by creating a script that looks in the exposed Volume `/mnt/conf` for any added configuration files and loads them at container start.
+DataStax has made it easy to make configuration changes by creating a script that looks in the exposed Volume `/mnt/conf` for any added configuration files and loads them at container start.

-To take advantage of this feature, you will need to create a mount directory on your host and mount the exposed Volume `/mnt/conf`, place you modified config files in the mount directory on your host machine and start the container.
+To take advantage of this feature, you will need to create a mount directory on your host and mount the exposed Volume `/mnt/conf`, place you modified configuration files in the mount directory on your host machine and start the container.

-These files will override the existing config files.
-The configs must contain all the values to be used and use the dse naming convention such as cassandra.yaml, dse.yaml, opscenterd.conf
+These files will override the existing configuration files.
+The configs must contain all the values to be used along with using the dse naming convention such as cassandra.yaml, dse.yaml, opscenterd.conf

 For a full list of configuration files please visit *some link here*